wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Wiring the calls

 Ngrok will open a tunnel up and give you a URL to localhost when you launch it.
-PHP has a built in web server, so we'll use that for localhost and then fire ngrok to open the tunnel.
-While in the `public` directory we created, start the built in PHP web server:
+PHP has a built-in web server, so we'll use that for localhost and then fire ngrok to open the tunnel.
+While in the `public` directory we created, start the built-in PHP web server:

 ```
 php -S 0.0.0.0:8000 -t .